Residential park - long stay vs holiday tenants

 - subject to a written, fixed-term agreement entered into before 3 August 2007 (until it expires and a new contract is entered into).

-You are a tenant if you have:
+You are covered by residential park laws if you have:

 - rented a park site or home for three months or more;